Timespot1: A 28nm CMOS Pixel Read-Out ASIC for 4D Tracking at High Rates: State of the art of high time resolution ASICs

 [0]{ \ifmmode \times \else $\times$\fi} [1]{ \ifmmode \times 10^{#1} \else $\times 10^{#1}$\fi} [0]{n.a.\xspace}

-Table \ref{tab:review} summarises the state of the art of the timing front-end ASICs already developed and produced, featuring a measured time resolution better than \SI{200}{\pico\second}.
-The measured results concerning their main characteristics are reported.

-Among such developments, Timespot1 is a prototype ASIC for high-granularity high-hit-rate pixel-matrix, specifically developed for the readout of a high time resolution matrix of 3D-trench silicon pixels.
+Table \ref{tab:review} summarises the state of the art of \st{the} timing front-end ASICs already developed and produced, featuring a measured time resolution better than \SI{200}{\pico\second}. \st{The measured results concerning their main characteristics are reported.} Among such developments, Timespot1 is a prototype ASIC for high-granularity high-hit-rate pixel-matrix, specifically developed for the readout of a high time resolution matrix of 3D-trench silicon pixels.
 The usage of a 3D silicon sensor opens up the possibility to use this chip in a high radiation environment.
-In terms of time resolution the proposed pixel architecture is able to gain at least a factor two when compared to other similar ASICs of the same category.
-Overall its timing performance indicates that the proposed ASIC could be a good candidate as a general purpose 4D-pixel front-end.
+In terms of time resolution the proposed pixel architecture is able to gain at least a factor two when compared to other similar ASICs of the same category. \st{Overall its timing performance indicates that the proposed ASIC could be a good candidate as a general purpose 4D-pixel front-end} Its timing performance indicates that the proposed ASIC will be a good candidate for future 4D-pixel detectors.